Legazpi, Albay: Shopping centers

-To support local enterprises and tourism, the city operates the Ibalong Pasalubong Center, which features handicrafts and regional products such as abaca textiles, pili-based confections, and woodcrafts.

-External trade

-External trade through the Port of Legazpi and particularly the handling of bulk commodities were historically significant in the local economy.
-The port facilitates inter-island and limited international shipping, with exports including coconut oil, copra cake, perlite ore, and abaca fiber products.

-In 2023, the Bureau of Customs' Legazpi district reported a record revenue of ₱1.01 billion from January to August.
-This increase was attributed to the port's initial handling of bulk petroleum imports—authorized for the first time in 2023—as well as ongoing imports of grains, coal, and cement.

 Investment zones

-To support industrial development, the government has established designated economic zones and industrial parks in Legazpi.
-These include the Bicol Regional Agro-Industrial Center (BRAIC) and the First Legazpi Industrial Estate in Barangay Homapon, which are intended for agribusiness and light manufacturing enterprises.

-The Legazpi City Special Economic Zone in Banquerohan and the City Light Industrial Park (CLIP) in Barangay Bogtong have been designated for industrial use.
-The Embarcadero de Legazpi IT Park in Barangay Victory Village is a PEZA accredited IT and tourism facility.

-These areas offer infrastructure and investment incentives aimed at attracting factories, warehouses, and technology-oriented firms.
-While large-scale manufacturing remains limited, the development of these zones is part of a broader strategy to diversify the local economy beyond agriculture and services.
+The government has established designated economic zones and industrial parks in Legazpi, including the Bicol Regional Agro-Industrial Center (BRAIC) and the First Legazpi Industrial Estate in Barangay Homapon, which are intended for agribusiness and light manufacturing enterprises.
+The Legazpi City Special Economic Zone in Banquerohan and the City Light Industrial Park (CLIP) in Barangay Bogtong have both been designated for industrial use, with the Embarcadero de Legazpi IT Park in Barangay Victory Village being a PEZA accredited IT and tourism facility.
+These areas offer infrastructure and investment incentives aimed at attracting factories, warehouses, and technology-oriented firms as part of a broader strategy to diversify the local economy beyond agriculture and services.